anujtambi/DRLND/DRLND/P1_Navigation/Report.md

 ### DQN

+In this report we describe the implementation of a Deep Q-Netowrk (DQN) for reinforcement learning.
 In the standard DQN the Q target value is updated based on the difference between the previous value provided by the network and the observed reward.

 **Model architecture**